-We are now accepting non-emergency repair requests and logging these with our contractors, but we won't be offering appointments until we come out of lockdown.
+We are now accepting non-emergency repair requests and making appointments to attend them.
 You can log any non-urgent repairs via MyAccount or by calling 0345 678 0555.
-We will keep a record of your logged, non-urgent repairs and, when we come fully out of lockdown and we are in position to appoint to them, we will make sure we respond to the most important of them first.
+We are keeping records of all logged, non-urgent repairs to make sure we get to the most important of them first.

-Our emergency repairs service will continue so we can keep you, our colleagues and our contractors as safe as possible.
+Our emergency repairs service will continue as normal so we can keep you, our colleagues and our contractors as safe as possible.
 The repairs we class as an 'emergency' are:

 - Total loss of water or burst water main